PascalCorpsman/CreepeWorld/README.md

 - Load / Save *.cwm files (for CreeperWorld1 and Creeper World: Anniversary Edition)
 - Create new levels
 - Simulate "flow"

+# How to use

+Simple clone this repository and run the editor.
+Linux user may need to chmod +x the binary ;)